Information Security Policy

 6. Infrastructure and Network Security

-6.1 Hosting
+6.1 Hosting and AWS account architecture

 The platform runs on Amazon Web Services in United States regions.
 PHI is not processed or stored outside the United States.
 Infrastructure is defined as code; builds are reproducible.